gw4-isambard/docs/index.rst

 Acknowledging Isambard
 ----------------------

-Research outputs that have made us of Isambard should acknowledge the facility by using the following phrase:
+Research outputs that have made use of Isambard should acknowledge the facility by using the following phrase:

 *TODO*